Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Introduction

 \subsection{Related Research}

 Connected braking is considered as a safety feature used for assisting a driver, a remote operator, or an autonomous controller to stop the vehicle in advance through V2X communications.
+From the communication perspective, latency is a key safety metric, as it determines how quickly safety-relevant information is delivered.
+In practice, packet reliability and retransmissions further affect whether delivery occurs within the required time window.
+From the vehicle perspective, speed is particularly critical in rural environments, as it directly determines braking distance and the required safety margin.
 In our previous work \cite{ZhanleIVs}, we developed a metric, so-called \( D_{\mathrm{comm}} \), as the minimum safe critical distance that the ego vehicle traveled during the time that braking signals are transmitted.
 It considers a scenario that the ego vehicle, due to its sensors, is unaware of the sudden braking action of a vehicle ahead in a rural setting.
 As a result, a crash is imminent unless an avoidance maneuver or braking action is executed.
+The metric \(D_{\mathrm{comm}}\) implicitly incorporates these factors by representing the maximum distance over which safety-relevant information can be exchanged with sufficient reliability, thereby mapping communication performance into a spatial safety margin that is directly interpretable in terms of vehicle dynamics and safety requirements.
 In the context of connected braking, the ego vehicle communicates with the target vehicle or the \texttt{RSU} and triggers the brake based on delivered data packets.
 A larger packet delay leads to a slower connected braking, which increases \( D_{\mathrm{comm}} \) accordingly.
 In general, the increase of \( D_{\mathrm{comm}}\) is mainly caused by the increase of packet error rate ($\mathrm{PER}$), which is defined as the total number of received error packets against the total number of packet transmitted, and it is the main indicator of V2X propagation delay \cite{PERinWCL}.
 In \cite{ZhanleIVs}, we investigate the impact of transmit power on the V2V $\mathrm{PER}$ in a DSRC channel.
 An analysis on \( D_{\mathrm{comm}} \) is provided to demonstrate connected braking requirements within a $100$ \si{\meter} in a rural road-following scenario.